 The possibility of a claim can depend on the current age of the sexual abuse victim, as states do have statutes of limitations on civil lawsuits.
 Oregon has a significantly more generous statute of limitations for claims arising from child abuse, given the commonality of victims not reporting the abuse until much later in life.

-A civil claim can still be pursued even if the abuser was not convicted of a crime.
+A civil claim can still be pursued in Portland, OR even if the abuser was not convicted of a crime.
 A conviction may not occur if the statute of limitations for criminal charges has expired.
 In addition, the burden of proof is much higher in criminal cases, which means there is still the possibility of proving the abuse and harm in civil court even if a prosecutor did not prove the crime beyond a reasonable doubt.

 By filing a civil claim, you can seek the following damages and more: